Kurt St. Thomas: The Red Right Hand

 The Red Right Hand is a horror film that takes place in 1978, and centers around five friends who reunite for their 15th high-school reunion.
 The film, starred John Doe, Edmund Lyndeck and Jeena Stern, was shot over 27 days and was primarily filmed in the old Metropolitan State Hospital in Waltham, Massachusetts.
 Its name was derived from the lyrics of a Nick Cave song.

+D.O.A.

+St. Thomas directed the 2022 film noir titled D.O.A., a loose remake of the 1950 noir of the same name.
+Set in 1949 St. Augustine and shot in black and white, the film follows a private detective who discovers he has been fatally poisoned and must solve the mystery of his own murder.
+It starred John Doe, Lucinda Jenney, John Byner, Jake La Botz, and Matt Pinfield.
+It won awards at the Fort Lauderdale International Film Festival, Montreal Independent Film Festival, Vegas Movie Awards, Magnolia Independent Film Festival, and Flagler Film Festival, among others.

+Magnet Brain

+In 2025, St. Thomas co-wrote and directed the short film Magnet Brain for the Baltimore 48 Hour Film Project.
+Starring Michael Bertrando, the mockumentary follows a billionaire whose company uses magnets to resurrect the dead and employ zombies to tackle workforce shortages.
+It won nine awards at the competition, including Best Film, and was selected as Baltimore's entry for the Filmapalooza 2026.

+Bengoolie

+In 2025, St. Thomas also co-wrote and directed the short film Bengoolie for the Philadelphia 48 Hour Film Project, where it won awards for Best Costume Design and Best Visual Effects.

 Other projects

 After leaving WFNX, St. Thomas went on to work for Clive Davis at Arista Records in 1995.

 In 2001, he began working as an executive for the indie record label Tommy Boy Music.
 While at Tommy Boy, he directed music videos for the label's artists, Rustic Overtones.